-You can select an Amazon machine image from a list of available images when creating Amazon machine blueprints.
+A tenant administrator or business group manager selects an Amazon machine image from a list of available images when creating Amazon EC2 blueprints.

 An Amazon machine image is a template that contains a software configuration, including an operating system.
 They are managed by Amazon Web Services accounts. vRealize Automation manages the instance types that are available for provisioning.